-This article compares the top 8 Korean translation apps using the same phrases.
+This article compares the top 8 Korean translation apps using the same phrases for accuracy.

-A native Korean translator with 10 years of experience conducted the tests.
+A native Korean translator with 10 years of experience ran the tests.

-We’ll also reveal which one’s the best and unique features of each.
+We’ll also reveal the best one and unique features of each.

 Let’s get to it!